SoftUni-Internal/interactive-content/EN/00-Final-Exam/06-Problem-06.md

-# Problem 6: Study Materials
+# Problem 6: Tournament of Christmas

 [slide]